Poor weather prevents attempt to free entangled North Atlantic right whale | Globalnews.ca

 READ MORE: 2 more dead endangered right whales spotted, bringing total to 8 this year

-The Fisheries Department confirmed Friday that two more whales had been found dead, bringing the total number of right whale deaths in Canadian water this year to eight.
+The Fisheries Department confirmed Friday that two more whales had been found dead, bringing the total number of right whale deaths in Canadian waters this year to eight.

+So far, federal officials and marine mammal experts have conducted tests on five of the carcasses.

+Though the first necropsy failed to determine a cause of death, the next three confirmed that each of the whales had suffered injuries compatible with a vessel strike.

 Watch: About 10 per cent of fixed fishing gear is lost each year and the design of the gear is leading to some right whales becoming entangled.
 One innovative company is trying to fix this.
 Callum Smith has more.